Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Copying an unencrypted snapshot allows encryption
 * Snapshots of encrypted volumes are encrypted

+#### Using RAID with EBS

+> RAID stands for Redundant Array of Independent disks

+* Not provided by AWS, you must configure through your operating system
+* RAID 0 and RAID 1 are potential options on EBS
+  * RAID 0 is used for striping data across disks (performance)
+  * RAID 1 is used for mirroring data across disks (redundancy / fault tolerance)
+* RAID 5 and RAID 6 are not recommended by AWS

 ### EFS

 > EFS: Elastic File System

-* Managed NFS (network file system) that can be mounted on 100s of EC2
+* Managed NFS (network file system) that can be **simultaneously** mounted on thousands of EC2
+* Can connect instances from *other VPCs* and *on-premises computers*
 * EFS works with **Linux** EC2 instances in multi-AZ
   * POSIX file system that has a standard file API
 * Encryption at rest using KMS